 Minimalism and Kitchen Counter Space:

-This is the Coffee Press that we use, it is very affordable and easy to use.
-I like to keep things as simple as possible, the less machines to deal with the better.
+We use a coffee press, it is very affordable and easy to use.
+I like to keep things as simple as possible, the fewer machines to deal with the better.

 Why Minimalist Rules Don’t Always Apply